Cruising in the central Tokyo

 You can see many Yakatabune boats (party boats) in the Asakusabashi area.
 This area is also famous as a place where wholesalers, dealing in a wide variety of goods operate from.

-We now join the Sumida river again, and approach the jetty where we boarded.
+Finally, we enter a small tributary of the Sumida river, the Nihonbashigawa river again, and approach the jetty where we boarded.

-13:30 Meeting at the Kurofunebashi bridge jetty and sailing
+12:00 Meeting at the Nihonbashi jetty and sailing

 ※The itinerary above can be changed according to your request.